Module: RubyTerraform

 from ClassMethods

-Invokes the terraform output command which reads an output variable from a Terraform state file and prints the value.
+terraform outputcommand which reads an output variable from a Terraform state file and prints the value. -

 .plan(parameters = {}, invocation_options = {}) ⇒ Object